 Linux memory management is an essential aspect of every System Administrator to improve the performance of a Linux system.
 It is always a good practice to monitor swap space usage in Linux to ensure that your system operates relative to its memory demands.

-Therefore in this article we are going to look at ways to monitor swap space usage in a Linux systems.
+Therefore in this article, we are going to look at ways to monitor swap space usage in a Linux system.